 The neurological aspect of feet is a fascinating one.
-In an Align treatment, the Chiropodist assesses proper neurological sensation and function.
-But beyond what our clinicians assess medically, what is known about the sexuality of the feet?
+In an Align treatment, the Chiropodist assessed my proper neurological sensation and function.
+But beyond what foot clinicians assess medically, what is known about the sexuality of the feet?

 Massage, refelexology and the feet

 In reflexology (which shares some philosophical roots with acupuncture), the foot is seen as a metaphor for the body.
 The big toe is seen as the top of the head, and the sensitive area at the base of the toes represents the neck.
 The inner sole of the foot is the belly, while the outer sole is the spine.
 Reflexology and massage therapy for example, works for body and mind because:

 - It elevates levels of oxytocin, which are the hormones that make you feel warm and fuzzy (it’s the same hormone that a mother’s brain secretes when she’s breast-feeding).